Skip to content

 styling with artificial plants in the home

 Want your faux plants to look completely natural?
-Use artificial plants as a background or structural support to highlight real plants in front of them.
+Use artificial plants as a background or structural features to highlight real plants in front of them.

 Artificial plants in the corner of living Room

-• Softly divide open areas by using a faux tree to subtly separate a dining area from a living room.
+• Divide open spaces: Use a large faux fiddle leaf fig or palm tree to subtly separate your dining area from your living room lounge.

 using macrame to hang faux plants.